 A C program can vary from 3 lines to millions of lines and it should be written into one or more text files with extension ".c"; for example, hello.c.
 You can use "vi", "vim" or any other text editor to write your C program into a file.

-This tutorial assumes that you know how to edit a text file and how to write source code using any programming language.
+This tutorial assumes that you know how to edit a text file and how to write source code inside a program file.